ENSpunks/Timeland/ReadMe.md

-### **Theory of Causal Relativity**
+## **Theory of Causal Relativity: Unifying Relativity without Time**

 #### **Abstract**

-The Theory of Causal Relativity proposes a spatial causal geometry independent of spacetime or a time dimension.
+The Theory of Causal Relativity proposes a spatial causal geometry independent of spacetime or any time dimension.

 ---